-While building your app, you may come across situations where you want to use a pre-built package or plugin that's available on pub.dev.
+While building your app, you may encounter situations where you want to use a pre-built package or plugin available on pub.dev.
 It could be anything from a utility package to a full-fledged UI kit.
 With our Custom Actions editor, integrating these packages becomes much easier.
 You can define or write the required Dart code to use a package right within our UI builder.

-Our Custom Actions editor allows you to define incoming and outgoing parameters, and you can easily check for any errors right within the editor.
-This means you can seamlessly integrate packages into your app without ever leaving our App builder.
-It's a simple, streamlined process that ensures your app has all the functionality you need.
+Inside the editor, you can define incoming and outgoing parameters and easily check for any errors.
+With this, you can seamlessly integrate packages into your app without ever leaving our App builder.

 Here are the steps:

 - 2.Click + Add and select Action.
 This will add the default newCustomAction.

 - 4.In case you want to run a project, even if this action has an error, checkmark the Exclude from compilation (see on the right).